My Favorite Husband

-My Favorite Husband is the name of an American radio program and network television series.
-The original radio show, starring Lucille Ball, evolved into the groundbreaking television sitcom I Love Lucy.
+My Favorite Husband is an American radio program and network television show.
+The original radio show, starring Lucille Ball, shaped into the famous sitcom I Love Lucy.
 The series was based on the novels Mr. and Mrs. Cugat, the Record of a Happy Marriage (1940) and Outside Eden (1945) written by Isabel Scott Rorick, the earlier of which had previously been adapted into the Paramount Pictures feature film Are Husbands Necessary?
 (1942), co-starring Ray Milland and Betty Field.

 Radio

+My Favorite Husband was broadcast on KFI radio in Hollywood, California, on July 8, 1947, as an episode of the Premiere Performance series, which provided opportunities for program packagers to air pilots of potential series.
+John Beal portrayed George Cugat, and Nancy Kelly played his wife.
+A review in the trade publication Billboard found the broadcast to be "nothing more than a tired rehash of the now-familiar pattern set by Claudia and David stage and movie series".

-My Favorite Husband was first broadcast as a one-time special on CBS Radio on July 5, 1948.
+Its first network broadcast was a one-time special on CBS Radio on July 5, 1948.
 CBS's new series Our Miss Brooks had been delayed coming to the air, so to fill in the gap that week CBS aired the audition program (the radio equivalent of a television pilot) for My Favorite Husband.
 Lucille Ball and Lee Bowman played the characters of Liz and George Cugat, and a positive response to this broadcast convinced CBS to launch My Favorite Husband as a series.
 Bowman was not available to do the series, so when it debuted later that month it starred Lucille Ball and Richard Denning as the leads.
 The couple lived at 321 Bundy Drive in the fictitious city of Sheridan Falls, and were billed as "two people who live together and like it."

-The episode would progress into a minor crisis or problem, typically caused by one of Liz's funny ideas.
-Each episode would end with the problem solved and Liz saying, "Thanks, George.
+The episode would feature a minor crisis or problem, typically caused by one of Liz's funny ideas; the resolution of the problem filled the rest of the time.
+Each episode would end with Liz saying, "Thanks, George.
 You're my favorite husband."

-Beginning with the 26th episode, on January 7, 1949, confusion with bandleader Xavier Cugat prompted a name change to Cooper.
+Beginning with the 26th episode, on January 7, 1949, the last name of Lucille Ball's character was changed to Cooper.
 On this same episode the series, which had begun as a sustaining program, acquired Jell-O as its sponsor.
-An average of three "plugs" for Jell-O were made in each episode.
-The show opened with:
+An average of three "plugs" for Jell-O would be made in each episode.
+The first sponsored episode, titled "Over Budget Beans," opened with: